 Take a daily walk through the two weeks you are journaling.
 Don't worry about distance or speed, just get out and walk for a while.
 This will help get your body accustomed to becoming more active.

-Use free online calorie calculators to design a daily diet that's 500 to 1,000 calories less than your usual daily intake.
+Use a free online calorie calculator to design a daily diet that's 500 to 1,000 calories less than your usual daily intake.
 According to HelpGuide.org, a website dedicated to mental and physical health education, this will mean you lose 1 to 2 pounds per week, or up to 100 pounds in your first year alone.

 Make the most out of the calories you do eat by cutting out high-calorie, low-value foods like sweets and refined grains.
 Instead, eat whole grains, vegetables and foods rich in protein and plant oils.
 Take a daily multivitamin to help ensure good nutrition while on your diet.